tvoirand/dark_side/readme.txt

 Display Sun, Earth (with longitudes and latitudes), and Moon.

-Version 0.5 of the 20181118.
+Version 0.6 of the 20181125.

 The SPICE kernels de430.bsp, naif0012.tls.pc, pck00010.tpc are needed and the file path must be updated in the metakernels.txt file.

 Added in this version :
-    -error when Planet class instance as central body corrected
+    -changing from python/pyopengl to javascript/webgl
+        -spice not implemented yet
+        -shadows not implemented yet

 Todo:
-    -